 Famous for its natural thermal springs and for being the “valley of the 100 waterfalls“, the starting point for excursions such as the Cascata del Toce, Monte Rosa or the Valle Vigezzo, at 1250 mt hidden in the woods we find lovely and sustainable Yolki Palki Mountain Village!

 A village made up of charming wooden chalets, caravan places with small house, camping pitches, restaurant, games room, sports fields and even wellness area, where the only noise you hear is the snow falling in winter and the birds that chirp in summer!

-A true paradise!
-Also because it is true that I wanted to play Heidi, but I admit that I still wanted to feel safe in an organized place.
+A true eco-friendly and sustainable paradise!
+It’s true that I wanted to play Heidi, but I admit that I still wanted to feel safe in a well-organized place.